JStand-JakubStandarski/project_xardas/embedded_device/readme.md

 ## Introduction

-The embedded part of `Project XARDAS` includes small electronic device responsible of collecting measurement data from the environment (indoor or outdoor depending on device placement) and then sending these data to the web application using external WiFi module.
+The embedded device, one of the `Project XARDAS` elements, is a small electronic device responsible of collecting measurement data from the environment (indoor or outdoor depending on device placement) and then sending these data to the web application using external WiFi module.